Socialist Party of Great Britain: Criticism

 Detractors have been known to mockingly refer to the SPGB as "Simon Pure's Genuine Brand" or the "Small Party of Good Boys".

 Debates

-Debates

 Debates between the SPGB and other groups helped to bring the party's case to an outside audience without the sometimes off-putting rhetoric of platform speaking, or the one-sidedness of educational talks.
 In the course of the debates with the Revolutionary Communist Party (RCP) in the late 1940s, Sammy Cash persuaded the RCP's Jock Haston that the Soviet Union was state capitalist.
 The idea was then relayed to Tony Cliff, whence (in a somewhat different form) it formed the genesis of the British Socialist Workers Party.
 Richard Headicar, a former Campaign for Nuclear Disarmament speaker, was won over after debating with the party.